Church of the Holy Archangel Michael, Kokshetau: The Revolution and the closure of the temple

-December 30 1939 and “in order to improve the well-being of the working people of the city”, an estimate for the improvement of the city of Kokchetav was approved for 1940.
+December 30, 1939: "in order to improve the well-being of the working people of the city", an estimate for the improvement of the city of Kokchetav was approved for 1940.
 Number 1 in the estimate indicated "the re-equipment of the church into a city club - 82,600 rubles."

-April 10 1940 a - by the decision of the City Council the transfer of the building of the Archangel Michael Church to a club in the department of the martel for a period of 15 years.
+April 10, 1940: by the decision of the City Council the transfer of the building of the Archangel Michael Church to a club in the department of the martel for a period of 15 years.

 From 1940 to 1947, with a stage set up in place of the altar, the Church of the Archangel Michael was a city club.

-Return to believers - dismantling and transfer of the church (1947-1949)
+Return to believers: dismantling and transfer of the church (1947–1949)

 In 1947, the church building, cut from logs, was dismantled and moved to a vacant lot along the current street named after Valikhanov thanks to the intervention of the archbishop Alma-Ata Nikolai (Mogilevsky), who sent a telegram to Moscow to Council for the Russian Orthodox church demanding the return of the temple to the believers.

 June 3, 1949, the beginning of the construction of the Church of the Archangel Michael in a new place.
 On September 12, the building of the Church of the Archangel Michael, erected on a new site by the efforts of the parishioners, was taken into operation.
 Priest - Matvey Rakov.

 In November 1949, consecration of the newly built temple.
 Despite an attempt by the authorities the following year to terminate the agreement with the community and abolish the parish, the church was not closed.
 On November 24, Alexander Igumnov was registered as a priest of the Church of the Archangel Michael.
 February 15, 1950 - agreement on the transfer of the church building to believers.

 On May 12, 1950, the church was closed.
 Priest Maxim Lomakin petitioned the authorities to open the church and resume the services.

 On February 7, 1954, the re-election of the church council and the audit commission was held.
 The rector is Maxim Lomakin.

 On June 1, 1956, Joseph (Chernov), previously the head of Kazakhstan Metropolitan District, was appointed the rector of the temple.

 From 1973 to 1975, Ambrose Shulgai, appointed by Metropolitan Joseph, served as priest in the church.
 On January 27, 1975, Archpriest Viktor Golubev was appointed to serve.

 On January 2, 1987, the bishop Alma-Ata and Kazakhstan Eusebius (Savvin) appointed Archpriest Vasily Kachankin as rector of the church.
 In 1989, Archpriest Ambrose Shulgai was reappointed to the staff of the temple by Bishop Eusebius (Savin).